Past Events & Offerings

 Ready to take the next step?

-Step 1 - Fill in the form below with a way for me to reach you, including the best email and phone number to reach out.
+Step 1 - Fill in the form below with a way for us to reach you, including the best email and phone number to reach out.

-Step 2 - Tell me briefly about your situation and what you're seeking help with in the "message" field.
+Step 2 - Tell us briefly about your situation and what you're seeking help with in the "message" field.

-Step 3 - I will connect with you shortly after about ways in which I can help you achieve your dementia care goals.
+Step 3 - A Dementia Care Consultant will connect with you shortly after about ways in which we can help you achieve your dementia care goals.

 Disclaimer: I am certified to implement the teachings and trainings about dementia of Teepa Snow and the Positive Approach to Care® (PAC).
 While based on the educational content from Teepa, and inspired by my Certification, views or opinions expressed, and additional content offered here, are representative of me, independent of the PAC organization.